sghall/subunit/README.md

-<h2>SubUnit</h2>
+<h2>Subunit</h2>
 <h4>Selections in THREE.js</h4>

-SubUnit gives you an ES6 version of D3 selections that work against a THREE.js scene graph.
-It allows you to select into the scene and use D3 style syntax.
+A small library that gives you D3 style selections in WebGL to do awesome stuff, quickly.
+You can select into a THREE.js scene graph just like you are selecting into the DOM with D3.

 ```html
 npm install subunit